Last Updated on June 18, 2025 by Alexx

 Day 2: Cologne day trip from Frankfurt

-Cologne Christmas market dates for 2024: Cathedral markets + Market of Angels run from 18 November – 23 December (smaller markets have different dates, official website here)
+Cologne Christmas market dates for 2025: 17 November – 23 December for the main markets at the cathedral (smaller markets have different dates, official website here)

 How to get to Cologne from Frankfurt